Get insider access

 One Finger Lift

 The hinge is outstanding.
-It feels smooth when opening and closing the lid, and it's stable, so there's very little wobbling when touching the screen or typing aggressively.
+It feels smooth when opening and closing the lid, and it's stable, so there's very little wobbling when touching the screen or typing heavily.
 The hinge has a fair amount of resistance, but you can still open the lid with one hand, as the laptop's base is heavy enough to keep it in place.

 Design